nebhrajani-a/.emacs.d/README.md

 # My .emacs.d configuration
-A clone of my Emacs configuration, set up for Linux.
+A clone of my Emacs configuration.
+It works as expected on most *nix systems, including macOS.
 Uses `evil`.
 Primarily for backup and redundancy purposes.

 > :warning: Unlike typical configurations: this one literally has